 Philosophie

-Bachelor of Arts (als Joint Bachelor of Arts in den Fächern X und Y); tuition language: German
+Bachelor of Arts (als Joint Bachelor of Arts in den Fächern X und Y); language: German

 The Bachelor of Arts programme in the special form of Joint Bachelor of Arts in Subjects X and Y allows to combine two different subjects/components.